llSourcell/chatbot_tutorial/README.md

 * Having more data usually don't hurt.
 Training on a bigger corpus should be beneficial.
 [Reddit comments dataset](https://www.reddit.com/r/datasets/comments/59039y/updated_reddit_comment_dataset_up_to_201608/) seems the biggest for now (and is too big for this program to support it).
 Another trick to artificially increase the dataset size when creating the corpus could be to split the sentences of each training sample (ex: from the sample `Q:Sentence 1.
 Sentence 2. => A:Sentence X. Sentence Y.` we could generate 3 new samples: `Q:Sentence 1.
 Sentence 2. => A:Sentence X.`, `Q:Sentence 2. => A:Sentence X. Sentence Y.` and `Q:Sentence 2. => A:Sentence X.`.
 Warning: other combinations like `Q:Sentence 1. => A:Sentence X.` won't work because it would break the transition `2 => X` which links the question to the answer)
 * The testing curve should really be monitored as done in my other [music generation](https://github.com/Conchylicultor/MusicGenerator) project.
 This would greatly help to see the impact of dropout on overfitting.
 For now it's just done empirically by manually checking the testing prediction at different training steps.
 * For now, the questions are independent from each other.
 To link questions together, a straightforward way would be to feed all previous questions and answer to the encoder before giving the answer.
 Some caching could be done on the final encoder stated to avoid recomputing it each time.
 To improve the accuracy, the network should be retrain on entire dialogues instead of just individual QA.
 Also when feeding the previous dialogue to the encoder, new tokens `<Q>` and `<A>` could be added so the encoder knows when the interlocutor is changing.
 I'm not sure though that the simple seq2seq model would be sufficient to capture long term dependencies between sentences.
 Adding a bucket system to group similar input lengths together could greatly improve training speed.

+## Credits

+Credits for this code goes to [conchylucultor](https://github.com/Conchylicultor/DeepQA).
+I've merely created a wrapper to get people started.